myriadrf/LimeADPD/docs/userguide/dpdcontrol.rst

    iterations PAs get linearized.

 .. note::
-   The information about DPD calculation errors obtained by DPD training process can be useful.
+   The information about calculation errors obtained by training process can be useful.
+Moreover, the DPDcontrol automatically measures and displays the ACPR results.
+   The ACPR parameters are configured via commands ``ChannelSpacing`` and ``ChannelBandwidth`` explained below.

    The information is displayed or disabled by successive entering the character “**l**” in command line.

 6. To stop DPD training operation use: